-Other "Company Names where

-Outside Directors Serve

-Concurrent Positions" (whether

-or not such outside directors

-serve concurrent positions of

-business

-counterparties, beneficiaries of

-donations, etc., or formerly with

-such entities and a brief

-description of the relationships) is

-omitted pursuant to our

-immateriality standards (see "-

-Other matters regarding

-independent directors" for an

-overview hereof).
+Other "Company Names where Outside Officers Serve Concurrent Positions" (whether or not such Outside Directors serve concurrent positions of business counterparties, beneficiaries of donations, etc., or formerly with entities and a brief description of the relationships) is omitted pursuant to our immateriality standards (see "- Other matters regarding independent directors" for an overview hereof).

-Mr. Kawamura has served as Representative Executive Officer, Chairman, President and Chief Executive Officer and Director; Representative Executive Officer, Chairman and Director; and Chairman of the Board of Hitachi, Ltd. During that time, he explored how to implement corporate governance in line with global standards and spearheaded bold management reform and governance reform.
-MHFG has proposed to appoint him as an outside director based on its conclusion that he will be able to significantly contribute to, among others, (i) strengthening the effectiveness of both the decision-making and supervisory functions of the MHFG's Board of Directors, and (ii) MHFG's effort to enhance group governance, from a perspective independent from that of the management, leveraging his extensive experience and deep insight.
-He has been appointed to assume the office of director at the ordinary general meeting of shareholders held in June 2018.
+Mr. Yamamoto has served as Representative Director, President and Representative Director, Chairman of Fujitsu Ltd. He is also in charge of important posts such as a member of the Council for Promotion of Regulatory Reform.
+MHFG has proposed to appoint him as an outside director based on its conclusion that he will be able to significantly contribute to, among other matters, strengthening the effectiveness of both the decision-making and supervisory functions of the MHFG's Board of Directors, from a perspective independent from that of the management, leveraging his extensive experience as a senior executive of a global corporation and deep insight and expertise in the field of technology.
+He has been appointed to assume the office of Director at the ordinary general meeting of shareholders held in June 2019.